GeorgiosKokalas/AntraTrainingHomework/README.md

 # AntraTrainingHomework
-Homework submissions for Full Stack Training at Antra
+Homework submissions for Full Stack Training at Antra Inc.